jisha9584/Hash-Tables/README.md

 <h2>Plagiarism Detection Application</h2>
 <p>
-    Use the function `is_plagiarism` with two lists of melodies and a similarity threshold to detect song plagiarism.
+    To use the plagiarism detection feature, provide two lists of melodies (each melody represented as a list of integers) and a maximum similarity threshold.
+The function is_plagiarism will return True if the number of similar melodies exceeds the threshold.

 </p>

 <h2>Requirements</h2>